I have been a server for over two decades, during which time I've worked at many, many restaurants.

 9. The Ones Who Don't Stop Talking

 The job that we servers do is one of constant multi-tasking, and our focus is pulled in many directions whenever we're on the floor.
 We're always on the go, and the ones who don't know when to stop talking can make the job more difficult than it needs to be.
 We sometimes have to stop mid-sentence only to pick up much later during sidework.
-Sometimes we start and stop a story eight times in a night.
+Sometimes we start and stop a story eight times a night.

 Food for Thought

 At the end of the day, the serving position is not for everyone.
-It can work great for some, and for others it can be worse than death.
+It can work great for some, and for others, it can be worse than death.
 But if you do decide to do it, why not do it with positivity and grace?
-Wouldn't it make the job not only more enjoyable but also bring you in some more tips?
+Wouldn't it make the job not only more enjoyable but also bring you some more tips?
 Food for thought.